MrKWatkins/ZXSpectrumNextTests/CONTRIBUTING.md

 ## Following principles should be considered when designing new test:

+* test source code should be buildable with sjasmplus under linux
 * provide stable screen output suitable for photographing/screenshotting
 * focus on single particular feature
 * remaining parts of code should try to minimize usage of extra features